Skip to main content

 Surströmming

-Fermented sour Baltic herring with an overpowering smell, traditionally opened outdoors.
-Served from late August to early September, eaten wrapped in tunnbröd (thin crispy bread) with potatoes, butter, and onions.
-A daring culinary adventure for brave travelers.
+Fermented sour Baltic herring with a smell strong enough that the cans get opened outdoors.
+The season runs from late August into early September, and it's eaten wrapped in tunnbröd (thin crisp bread) with potatoes, butter, and onions.
+Not for the squeamish, but a real rite of passage.

 Smörgåsbord